KejPi/AbracaDABra/README.md

 ## Ensemble Information

-AbracaDABra shows technical information about ensemble structure in Ensemble Information dialog accessible from application menu in [Expert mode](#expert-mode).
+AbracaDABra shows technical information about the ensemble structure in the Ensemble Information dialog accessible from the application menu in [Expert mode](#expert-mode).

 <p align="center" width="100%">
     <img width="1112" alt="Ensemble information" src="https://github.com/user-attachments/assets/3ee53997-a38d-4b04-b9b1-e262cc933f70" />
 </p>

-Following information is available in the dialog:
+The following information is available in the dialog:
-* Current channel details like frequency, SNR, AGC gain, etc.
+* Details for the current channel like its frequency, SNR, AGC gain, etc.
-* Current audio service and its subchannel parameters
+* The current audio service and its subchannel parameters
-* Current audio service bitrate details
+* The current audio service bitrate details
-* FIB and AU statistics - each of them can be reset from popup menu accessible by right click
+* FIB and AU statistics - each of them can be reset from the popup menu accessible with a right click
-* Subchannel allocation with interactive colorful bar.
-You can click on any subchannel to display details below.
+* Subchannel allocation with a interactive colorful bar.
+You can click on any subchannel to display its details below.
 Subchannels with data services are shown with cross pattern.
-* Details of all services in ensemble in text format.
-It is possible to select any part of the text and copy it to clipboard.
+* Details of all services in the ensemble in text format.
+It is possible to select any part of the text and copy it to the clipboard.

-Furthermore, this dialog allows to export ensemble structure in CSV format and to upload it to FMLIST. _NOTE:_ Upload to FMLIST is enabled only when automatic upload is disabled in Settings.
+Furthermore, this dialog allows exporting the ensemble structure in CSV format and uploading it to FMLIST. _NOTE:_ The upload to FMLIST button is only enabled when automatic uploading is disabled in Settings.

 Last feature accessible from Ensemble Information is Raw data recording with optional timeout.
 This is used to record signal from tuner (IQ) that can be used as [Raw file input](#raw-file) later. _Note:_ The raw file grows very fast, for example RTL-SDR device stream with sample rate 2048kHz and 8 bit produces approximately 250 MByte file in 1 minute.